38th International Energy Workshop

 Dr Ken Koyama

-Ken is Chief Economist and Managing Director at the Institute of Energy Economics, Japan (IEEJ).
+Dr Ken Koyama is Chief Economist and Managing Director at the Institute of Energy Economics, Japan (IEEJ).
 He also takes a position of Visiting Professor at Graduate School of Public Policy at the University of Tokyo, and Specially Appointed Professor at Institute of Innovative Research at Tokyo Institute of Technology.
 His specialized field of research is: energy security issues and geopolitics of energy; and analysis for global energy market and policy issues with emphasis on the Asia-Pacific region.
 He has served as a member of energy policy related advisory councils and committees of Japanese government in many occasions.

 Since he joined IEEJ in 1986, Dr. Koyama has held many senior positions in IEEJ, including Senior Research Fellow at the Energy strategy Unit, general manager of Energy Strategy department, and an honorary associate, Centre for Energy, Petroleum and Mineral Law & Policy, University of Dundee.
 He has extensive publications in the area of energy economics and the world oil and gas market, for example “Perspectives on Asian Oil Demand: Outlook and Uncertainties”, “Energy Supply-Demand and Challenges in Asia” and “Energy Policies in Asia”.